 And “caution” is always the word when it comes to social drinking…

 The Grinch did go to the Whos’ party.
 He wore an ugly Christmas sweater, judged a pudding contest and got in a fight.
 But he went.
 And there is a lesson to be learned from this.
 Almost everybody gets a twinge of fear in a new situation or when they are called upon to speak in public.
-But the best thing you can do for your anxiety is to find a relatively safe situation and just DO IT.
+But the best thing you can do for your social anxiety is to find a relatively safe situation and just DO IT.
 Just turn up and see what happens.

 If you tend to drink to settle your nervous stomach, wait for a while before you line up at the open bar at a party.
 Try socializing like those of us in recovery….
-And if your anxiety is so inhibiting you’ve stopped going to social events or feel the need to belt a shot while you’re tying your tie, get help from a professional.
+And if your social anxiety is so inhibiting you’ve stopped going to social events or feel the need to belt a shot while you’re tying your tie, get help from a professional.
 Caution is always the word when it comes to social drinking, but if you use alcohol to relieve anxiety, the “comfort” you seek at the open bar may actually be doubling your troubles.